 The Company will hold regular board meetings and the Directors will be responsible for formulating, reviewing and approving the Company's strategy, budget and major items of capital expenditure.
 The Directors have, conditional on Admission, established an Audit Committee, a Nomination Committee, a Disclosure Committee and a Remuneration Committee with formally delegated rules and responsibilities.

-The Disclosure Committee, which will comprise Nick Mustoe (chairman), Bill Murray and Adam Reynolds, will meet at such times as shall be necessary or appropriate to discharge its obligations and comply with applicable law and regulation.
+The Disclosure Committee, which will comprise Nick Mustoe (chairman), Andrew Booth and Adam Reynolds, will meet at such times as shall be necessary or appropriate to discharge its obligations and comply with applicable law and regulation.
 The committee will be responsible for overseeing the Company's compliance with its obligations under the Market Abuse Regulation and the AIM Rules for Companies in relation to the disclosure of inside information and price sensitive information.

 The Board of Sosandar Plc seeks to follow best practice in corporate governance as appropriate for a company of our size, nature and stage of development.
 As a public company listed on AIM, we are cognisant of the trust placed in the Board by institutional and retail investors, employees and other stakeholders.
 We recognise the importance of an effectively operating corporate governance framework.